Credit Card Processing Fees: What You Need to Know

 3. Subscription/Membership

 With this model, you pay a monthly membership fee for using the service.
-For each transaction, you pay the interchange fee and also a small fixed markup fee.
+On top of that, you may pay a small fixed per-transaction fee.
+The idea is that the membership fee covers most of the processing costs.

 Some merchant account providers with subscription pricing model include:

-This pricing model could be good for businesses with high sales volume ($10,000 or more in monthly transactions).
-The processor markup is very low, so your savings could justify the membership fees.
+This pricing model is best for businesses with high sales volume ($10,000 or more in monthly transactions).
+Both Stax and Payment Depot don't charge percentage markup on interchange rates, so your savings would justify the membership fees.

 4. Tiered